ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Authentication/README.md

 Here are the steps you need to take to get started:
 - Go to the ```Auth``` tab on the ClearBlade console and create a new user.
 You will give this user's auth token back to the devices if they exist in the collection you created earlier.
 - Next go to the ```Code``` tab and create a new Code Service by clicking the ```+New``` button and give your Code Service a name.
-- Copy and paste the code from the deviceAuthentication.js file included in this repository under ```IoT Device Management/Device Authentication/deviceAuthentication.js```
+- Copy and paste the code from the deviceAuthentication.js file included in this repository under ```IoT Device Management/Device Authentication/deviceAuthentication.js``` into your Code Service.
 - Replace ```var deviceInfoCollectionID = "COLLECTION_ID";``` with the collection ID of the collection you created earlier.
 - Replace the email and password in initOptions with the email and password of the user that you created.
 ```